diagrams/diagrams-doc/doc/manual.rst

 described above).
 For information on making use of the SVG backend, see `Diagrams.Backend.SVG`:mod:.

+Gradient support is complete in this backend however, most browsers to not handle the SVG spec correctly when it comes to reflect and repeat.
+Apparently only Chrome and IE follow the spec correctly at this point, while Safari does not handle reflect and repeat at all and Firefox gets it wrong.

 The source code for the SVG backend can be found in the `diagrams-svg`:repo: repository.